Starting a data science project: Three things to remember about your data

 In many cases data scientists are brought to projects too late and can’t answer the questions that they are being asked because the right data was not collected.
 There can be not enough tracking and instrumentation or it often turns out that the data was stored in the database that is not suitable for future tasks.

 For example, when InData Labs started working with Flo (a mobile app using neural networks to predict women’s menstrual cycle), the project started from the migration of the app from Parse platform, which provided no ability to conduct analytics, while the analytics was supposed to become the key competitive advantage of the application.
-In case data science consultants were involved in the project earlier, Flo team could have omitted a lot of unnecessary work and saved a lot of time.
+In case a data science consulting company was involved in the project earlier, Flo team could have omitted a lot of unnecessary work and saved a lot of time.

 Don’t expect data science models to perform well on any type of data